lyudaio/grantsdump/README.md

-# mysql-grantsdump
+# mysqlgrantsdump

 ## Description

-`mysql-grantsdump` is a command-line tool that allows you to dump a list of all MySQL users and their grants.
+`mysqlgrantsdump` is a command-line tool that allows you to dump a list of all MySQL users and their grants.
 It connects to a MySQL database and retrieves the users and their associated permissions, and outputs them in a table format using the `prettytable` module.

 ## Getting Started